it-at-m/sps/docs/docs/example.md

 ## Markdown-Centered

 So you can focus more on writing.
 Powered by MarkdownIt.
-Comes with many [built-in extensions](https://vitepress.dev/guide/markdown), and you can use Vue features in Markdown too!
+Comes withs many [built-in extensions](https://vitepress.dev/guide/markdown), and you can use Vue features in Markdown too!